 Obituary of James Wilson Clark

 James Wilson Clark passed away on August 6, 2019 at the age of 95.
-He is survived by his wife of 62 years, Margaret Custis Archer Clark, 84, his three daughters, Margaret Custis Clark, Susan Clark Randaccio, Archer Griffith, his brother, John Hunter Clark, 92 and his five grandchildren, Ted and Casey Trozinski, and James, Lauren, and Alexander Randaccio.
+He was married to his wife Margaret Custis Archer Clark for 62 years.
+He is survived by his three daughters, Margaret Custis Clark, Susan Clark Randaccio, Archer Griffith, his brother, John Hunter Clark, 92 and his five grandchildren, Ted and Casey Trozinski, and James, Lauren, and Alexander Randaccio.
 His integrity and his commitment to service and to the nation were an inspiration to many, and he was beloved for his wonderful nature and his sense of humor.
 His presence in our lives will be deeply missed.

 In his twenty year career serving five U.S. presidents in the Executive Office of the President, Office of Management and Budget, he was responsible for financial management, planning, development and coordination of policy proposals, and administrative oversight for a variety of national priorities, including the FCC, the Atomic Energy Commission, the Merchant Marine, the Airforce, and Defense R&D programs.
 He served for five years as Director of International Programs responsible for all U.S. economic and military programs overseas, including U.S. foreign aid and oversight of the intelligence and national security services.